 Renting commercial space comes with various obligations.
 If you do not want these obligations, you could explore other ways to rent commercial space for a short period of time or with fewer obligations in some other way, such as renting a chair at a salon or experimenting with a pop-up space.
-Another option is renting flexible workspace in a multi-company building, which has facilities that you share with other self-employed professionals such as a reception desk, meeting room, and coffee machine.
-In a multi-company building, you and other entrepreneurs work in the same place.
-Read all about the pros and cons (in Dutch) of renting space in a multi-company building.
+Another option is renting flexible workspace in a multi-company building.
+Consider the various possibilities.

 1. Publicly accessible commercial space for businesses

 Examples of publicly accessible commercial space for businesses include retail space and space for hospitality businesses.
 As a rule, the initial rental period for these spaces is 5 years, after which it can be extended by another 5 years.
 The lessor cannot end the lease during these periods, which gives you the certainty you need to safely expand your customer base or invest in the building.
 The downside is that it is also difficult to terminate the lease early.
-In fact, it is practically impossible to do so in the first 5 years.
 If you want to close your business mid-term, you are stuck with the current lease period.
 The landlord can then claim damages as high as the amount you would otherwise pay in rent.
 The only way to end the contract early is to find someone willing to take it over.
 The landlord will then have to agree to that.